Young face renting 'all their lives'

-Up to a third of millennials face renting their entire life
+Up to a third of millennials 'face renting their entire life'

-The number of young people in private rented accommodation has doubled in a generation, a new report has found.
+Up to a third of young people face living in private rented accommodation all their lives, a new report by the Resolution Foundation has found.

-The Resolution Foundation said 40% of "millennials" - those born between 1980 and 1996 - were living in rented housing by the age of 30.
+The think tank, which aims to improve the standard of living of low and middle-income families, said 40% of "millennials" - those born between 1980 and 1996 - were living in rented housing by the age of 30.

 Although renting is often a reasonable choice for people who have few ties, the private rented sector is "far less fit for purpose" for those with children because of a lack of security.